jamesridgway/pass-pwned/README.md

 This extension supports checking individual passwords or all passwords against the API.

-If you're concerned about using the API, you can provide a pssword hash file to use instead via the `-f` or `--file` option.
+If you're concerned about using the API, you can provide a password hash file to use instead via the `-f` or `--file` option.

 ## Usage